jeffxguo/Concert-with-Friends/README.md

 ### 3-5 minimal requirements (will definitely complete)

-1. User login/sign up
+1. User login/sign up ✅
-2. Pins on google maps showing Ticket-master events
+2. Pins on google maps showing Ticket-master events ✅
-3. Groups that user’s can join based on events
+3. Groups that user’s can join based on events ✅
-4. Filter events by city
+4. Filter events by city ✅
-5. join/leave group
+5. join/leave group ✅
-6. Show number of people joined
+6. Show number of people joined ✅

 ### 3-7 "standard" requirements (will most likely complete)

-1. Profile editing
+1. Profile editing + Avatar uploading ✅
-2. Filter events/groups by proximity
+2. Filter events/groups by proximity ✅
-3. Filter events/groups by date
+3. Filter events/groups by date ✅
-4. Email alerts
+4. Email alerts ✅
-5. Add to calendar
+5. Add to calendar ✅

 ### 2-3 stretch requirements (plan to complete at least 1!)

-1. Spotify integration where users can display their playlist
+1. Spotify integration where users can display their playlist 🚫
-2. In app messaging
+2. In app messaging 🚫
-3. Be able to send invite links to friends
+3. Be able to send invite links to friends ✅

 ## Task Breakdown